rlilow/MultiDimGrid/README.md

 # MultiDimGrid

-C++ library for creating discrete functions on a multi-dimensional grid spanned up by arbitrary coordinate axes
+C++ library for creating discrete functions on a multi-dimensional grid with various available coordinate spacings

 ## Installation